-- Submit four complete copies (one original and three copies) of the manuscript and three sets of 5 × 7 in. glossy illustrations. - Type each page double-spaced on nonerasable white bond paper leaving a 2-inch margin on all sides. - The order of manuscript components is: title page, abstract, text, notes, acknowledgments, references, tables (each on a new page), and legends for illustrations. - Begin paragraphs with an indentation of at least five spaces. - Number all pages at the top right-hand side. - Do not make handwritten changes. - Use generic names.
+- Submit the manuscript on a 5 1⁄4" floppy disk in WordPerfect 5.1 and provide four complete hard copies (one original and three copies) of the manuscript.
+Submit three sets of 5 x 7-inch glossy illustrations. - Type each page double-spaced on nonerasable white bond paper leaving a 2-inch margin on all sides. - The order of manuscript components is: title page, abstract, text, notes, acknowledgments, references, tables (each on a new page), and legends for illustrations. - Begin paragraphs with an indentation of at least five spaces. - Number all pages at the top right-hand side. - Do not make handwritten changes. - Use generic names.
 Manufacturers of instruments or radiopharmaceuticals should not be named in the manuscript unless their inclusion is absolutely essential to the content.
-When necessary, manufacturers should be identified by footnotes. - Figures, tables, and references are cited consecutively within the text.
+If a product's brand name is used, put the name, city, and state of the manufacturer in parentheses after the product name. - Figures, tables, and references are cited consecutively within the text.

-Original scientific articles should include the following sections: Title Page the first and last names of all authors; departmental and institutional affiliations of all authors; and complete mailing address, telephone number, and zip code of the author responsible for correspondence and reprints.
+Original scientific articles should include: Title Page

+The title should be as short as possible, with a maximum of 72 characters including spaces.
+The title page should include: the first and last names of all authors; departmental and institutional affiliations of all authors; and complete mailing address, telephone number, and zip code of the author responsible for correspondence and reprints.